 International students applying to the master's in Chemistry must have a TOEFL score of at least 100 iBT, 250 computer-based, or 600 paper-based; the minimum acceptable IELTS score is 7.0 band.

-- Fall (August) Term — March 1 - Application review begins
+- Fall (August) Term — Fall (August) Term — February 15 - Application review begins

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.